elves/elvish.io/src/ref/edit.md

 The primary modes supported now are `insert`, `completion`, `navigation`, `history`, `histlist`, `location`, and `lastcmd`.
 The last 4 are "listing modes", and their particularity is documented below.

+# Prompts

+The left and right prompts can be customized by assigning functions to `$edit:prompt` and `$edit:rprompt`.
+Their outputs are used as prompts.

 # Keybindings